Bennie Blades: Professional career

-Following his graduation from the University of Miami, Blades entered the 1988 NFL Draft and spent ten seasons in the NFL.
+Following his graduation from the University of Miami, Blades entered the 1988 NFL draft and was selected in the first round with the third overall pick.
+He spent ten seasons in the NFL.
 He played for the Detroit Lions from 1988 to 1996 and the 1997 season with the Seattle Seahawks, teaming up with his older brother, wide receiver Brian Blades, who also played collegiate football at the University of Miami.

 During his time with the Lions, Blades was considered one of the most physical defensive backs in the NFL, even playing as a linebacker in certain passing situations toward the end of his career.
 Blades is widely considered to be one of the greatest defensive backs in Lions' history.

 The Lions selected Blades with the third overall pick in the 1988 NFL Draft, and he went on to earn NFL All-Rookie honors for the 1988 season.
 He was selected to the Pro Bowl in 1991 - in addition to receiving First-team All-NFL and First-team All-NFC honors.
 He was the Lions’ Defensive MVP in 1992 and led the team with 78 tackles in 1996.
 He had two 100-tackle seasons in is first two seasons in Detroit.

 An underrated professional player, Blades was a key component to the Lions’ defense that helped the team claim two NFC Central titles, and a berth in the 1991 NFC Championship game.
 He was a defensive captain for five years in Detroit and his 815 career tackles place him second on the Lions’ all-time list.

 Personal life

-Blades' has a blended family of 8 children: (3) boys Horatio (H.B.), Jaylen and Tylan; (5) girls Elice, Ashley, Amber, Bianca and Alyssa.
+Blades' has a blended family of eight children, including three boys: Horatio (H. B.), Jaylen and Tylan, and five girls: Elice, Ashley, Amber, Bianca and Alyssa.

-Each being a vital part of his life and success.
-Horatio (H.B.) also played in the NFL for 5 seasons.

-Blades was honored September 25, 2015 as a GridIron Greats inductee.
+On September 25, 2015, Blades was inducted into GridIron Greats.